-Anna Rynkevich Assistant Professor.
-Leonov Moscow Region University of Technology, Russia n the classical sense, psychological support for astronauts or cosmonauts is provided by a combination of means, methods and measures to ensure the normalisation of a crew's attitude in the difficult conditions of spaceflight.
+Anna Rynkevich Assistant Professor, Leonov Moscow Region University of Technology, Russia ensure the normalisation of a crew's attitude in the difficult conditions of spaceflight.
 Support systems aim to socialise crewmembers by maintaining good health, mood and high performance and are based on providing the crew with information covering various aspects: emotional, individualpersonal and socio-psychological.